 If you are coming from El Nido and mistakenly take a Port Barton shuttle instead of San Vicente just like what I did, you can tell the driver to drop off at Tabyak junction where you can take a top-down tricycle for P200 for 3 persons.
 From the junction, it will take around 40 minutes of ride on a well-paved road at the highlands to get to San Vicente town proper.
 In case no driver is around at the junction, contact Kuya Rodrigo (one of the drivers in the area) at +63 910 082 1003.

-Here are the best places around San Vicente Poblacion and Port Barton which can be covered in a full 3-day DIY itinerary, whether you are solo or traveling in a group.
+Here are the best places and top tourist spots around San Vicente Poblacion and Port Barton which can be covered in a full 3-day DIY itinerary, whether you are solo or traveling in a group.

 BATO NI NINGNING

 Bato Ni Ningning served as a location of a local television show which helped promote its unspoiled beauty.
 It is unique for having two big boulders at the top of a verdant hill that gives a 360-degree seascape view including the nearby Irawan beach.
 Sunrise and sunset can be seen over from Bato Ni Ningning, which is quite magnificent as you can observe the sun peeking through the mountains.